-Contax N Digital versus Leica SL
+Contax N Digital vs Leica SL

-The Contax N Digital and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in February 2002 and October 2015.
+The Contax N Digital and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in February 2002 and October 2015.
 The N Digital is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Contax has a resolution of 6.1 megapixel, whereas the Leica provides 24 MP.
+The Contax has a resolution of 6.1 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably smaller (27 percent) than the Contax N Digital.
 Moreover, the SL is markedly lighter (14 percent) than the N Digital.
 It is noteworthy in this context that the SL is splash and dust-proof, while the N Digital does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.